marafiq/adnanrafiq/blog/2022-01-16-dot-net-performance-tools-and-resources/index.md

 List of Useful Tools and Resources for .NET Performance, which I found useful.
 :::tip
-The [Performance Resources Curated List](https://github.com/adamsitnik/awesome-dot-net-performance#performance-tools) will provide you most tools you will ever need.
+The [Performance Resources Curated List by Adam Sitnik](https://github.com/adamsitnik/awesome-dot-net-performance#performance-tools) will provide you most tools you will ever need.

 :::